Chicken with White Wine, Leek, Spinach, and Arugula Pan Sauce

-on Aug 19, 2018, Updated Dec 10, 2023
+on Aug 19, 2018, Updated Apr 18, 2025

 This post may contain affiliate links.
 Please read our disclosure policy.

 I do go on about pan sauces, I know that.
-But it is kind of my job to offer suggestions about what to cook (it is in fact my job) and it’s kind of my job to try and make your life in the kitchen easier (it is also in fact my job).
-And pan sauces are simply one of the greatest ways to get a piece of food (e.g. chicken breast, pieces of salmon, pork chop) from boring to not–at-all boring in the shortest amount of time possible.
+But it is kind of my job to offer suggestions about what to cook (it is, in fact, my job), and it’s kind of my job to try and make your life in the kitchen easier (it is also, in fact, my job).
+And pan sauces are simply one of the greatest ways to get a piece of food (e.g., chicken breast, pieces of salmon, pork chop) from boring to not-at-all-boring in the shortest amount of time possible.

 Table of Contents